autoplay enabled. playing: first date

 Yukiko Okada (岡田有希子) was an 80's Japanese idol.
 She is perhaps most remembered as the idol that committed suicide at the height of her popularity when she was only 18 years old.
 In my, and many other's opinion, however, she is so much more than that.

 Okada was born Kayo Sato (佐藤 佳代) on August 22 1967.
 She took an early interest in singing, and wanted to become an idol from a very early age.
 She often ditched school to attend auditions without her parents' knowledge, knowing they would disapprove.
-After knowing about this, her parents told her she would not be allowed to become an idol until she had the highest grades in her class, and was in the top 5% of students nationwide for the national exams.
-Kayo worked tirelessly, and achieved this, being allowed to compete in the national talent show "Star Tanjo!" in 1983.
+After much hard work, Kayo gained the approval of her parents and was allowed to compete in the national talent show "Star Tanjo!" in 1983.

 1985 was the year in which Okada released four more new singles, all reaching the top 10 of the Oricon charts.
 She also released two new albums this year; "Fairy" and "October Mermaid".
 By this time, she was widely considered to be the next Seiko Matsuda, another popular idol who is signed to the same agency as Okada.